typemeta/funcj/codec/readme.md

 The class must have a default constructor.
 The constructor can be private - the framework will attempt to temporarily disable this by calling `AccessibleObject.setAccessible`.
-If the class does not have a default constructor, or if the system `SecurityManager` prevents access to said constructor or to the class's fields, then creation of the codec will fail.

-If successfully created,
-the resultant codec is then cached within the `CodecCore` instance, and re-used for any subsequent occurrences of that class.

 # FAQ